Athletics 11, Cubs 4 | Federal News Network

 |0

 Umpires_Home, D.J.
-Reyburn; First, Paul Nauert; Second, Fieldin Culbreth; Third, CB Bucknor.
+Reyburn; First, Paul Nauert; Second, Fieldin Cubreth; Third, CB Bucknor.

 T_2:37.
 A_40,627 (41,649).